F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 ## Garbage collection and optimization
 There is a shared command for both garbage collection (vacuum) and optimization (analyze) of the database.
 To execute it from the command line, use the [vacuumdb`](https://www.postgresql.org/docs/current/app-vacuumdb.html) command.

-# DataGrip
-## Import Formats
-DataGrip can handle imports only from separator baset files (csv, tsv).

-## View Geometry
-In the reuslt window/tab, click on the gear wheel -> `Show GeoView`.
-However, the **geoviewer has a fixed WGS84 projection, so you have to project the result to this projection first**.

-##  Create a spatial Index
-There is currently no GUI tool for that in DataGrip.
-Just add a normal index and modify the auto generated statement by changing `<column>` to `USING GIST(<column>)` at the end of the statement.

-## Filter out store procedures

-1. right-click on `routines`
-1. click `open table`
-1. sort by type

-## Creating functions and procedures
-There is no UI available currently, use Navicat or console

-## Duplicate table
-Drag the table in the database explorer and drop it to the location you want it to copy to.

-## Known issues and workarounds

-## Cannot delete a database due to DataGrip's own connections
-Before deleting a database we need to close all DataGrip sessions connected to the database.
-We can do that in the sessions window.

-### DataGrip displays objects that were deleted
-Sometimes, DataGrip displays objects that were deleted.
-Additionally, it it displays errors when trying to refresh the view.
-Solution:

-1. right-click on database connection (root object in the database explorer)
-1. click on `Diagnostics` -> `Force refresh`

-# Navicat
-## Cannot connect to db
-Symptoms:

-- cant connect to db server: `Could not connect`
-- after editing the connection and trying to save it (ok button): `connection is being used`

-Try:

-1. close navicat
-2. open navicat, edit connection
-1. click test connection
-1. click ok, and start the connection by double click

-# PgAdmin
-The best way to install the PgAdmin is to use the [EDB PostgreSQL installer](https://www.postgresql.org/download/windows/) and uncheck the database installation during the installation configuration.
-This way, we also install useful tools like `psql`

-## Diagrams
-To create diagram from an existing database: right click on the database -> `Generate ERD`